cdelorme/system-setup/docs/osx.md

 ## finder settings

+Finder has two sections for configuration.
+Starting with preferences (accessed via "command + ,") I generally use the following:

+- General
+    - All Checkboxes for "Show on Desktop"
+    - New Finder windows show my user home folder
+    - uncheck Springload animation
+- Tags
+    - I uncheck all tags, I don't use them
+- Sidebar
+    - Favorites
+        - uncheck "All my Files", "AirDrop", "Movies", "Music", and "Pictures"
+        - Check "Applications", "Desktop", "Documents", "Downloads", and user home folder
+    - Shared
+        - uncheck all
+    - Devices
+        - check all
+    - tags
+        - unchecked
+- Advanced
+    - Check all boxes
+    - Search using current folder

-Open the finder settings menu with "command + j".  _The desktop has a separate menu, so be sure you have opened a finder window and that it is in focus before using the hotkey._
+You can open the finder settings menu with "command + j".  _The desktop has a separate menu, so be sure you have opened a finder window and that it is in focus before using the hotkey._

 I generally check the box to force `List View` as the default.
-I also check the calculate size option, because it makes checking folder and file sizes fast and easy.

-In newer versions of OSX there is a checkbox to **display the `~/Library` folder**, which saves us an extra step we previously had to do via command line.
+I make sure to check all four of these options:

+- Use relative dates
+- Calculate all sizes
+- Show icon preview
+- Show Library Folder

+_I was rather happy when they added the library folder checkbox, though there is a command line method that still works as well._

 **Be sure you select "Use as Defaults" at the bottom or it won't take globally.**  Afterwards you'll want to remove saved view settings (the `.DS_Store` hidden files) recursively and globally to ensure the new settings take and are not overwritten locally per directory.